smartiniOnGitHub/fastify-healthcheck/README.md

 ## Note

-By default the plugin map a default endpoint on the URI `/health` to be called via GET, but it's possible to change it with the setting 'url' in plugin options.
+The plugin map a default endpoint on the URI `/health` to be called via GET, but it's possible to change it with the setting 'url' in plugin options.